freenas/freenas-docs/userguide/account.rst

 Each account entry indicates the username, user ID, primary group ID, home directory, default shell, and whether it is a built-in user that came with the %brand% installation.
-To reorder the list, click the desired column name.
+Clicking a column name will resort the list by that value.
 An arrow indicates which column controls the view sort order.
 Click the arrow to reverse the sort order.

 Highlight a user account and click :guilabel:`More Options` to cause the :guilabel:`Edit` and :guilabel:`Delete` buttons to appear.